Bernard Sahlins: Biography

 Born in Chicago, Sahlins graduated from University of Chicago in 1943.
-His brother is anthropologist Marshall Sahlins.
+His brother was anthropologist Marshall Sahlins.

 When Sahlins received an honorary doctorate from Columbia College Chicago in 2006, theatre department professor Sheldon Patinkin wrote:

 In 1986, Sahlins co-founded both The University of Chicago's Off-Off Campus and The International Theatre Festival of Chicago.
 Sahlins is the recipient of The Sergel prize for playwriting, The University of Chicago Professional Achievement Award, The Chicago Drama League’s Professional Achievement Award, Joseph Jefferson Awards for directing and professional achievement, The Illinois Arts Alliance "Legend" award, and the Improv Festival Achievement Award.

-On June 16, 2013, Sahlins died at his home of pancreatic cancer.
+On June 16, 2013, Sahlins died at his home of pancreatic cancer at age 90.
 Survivors include his wife of 44 years, Jane Nicholl Sahlins, and a brother, Marshall Sahlins, both of Chicago.
 His first marriage to Fritzi Sager ended in divorce.
 A daughter from his first marriage, Lee Sherry, died in 2012.